frogscardano/FrogsCCG/README.md

-# Frogs Card Collection Telegram Mini App
+# Frogs Card Collection Mini App

-A Telegram mini app for frogs card collection that displays cards from an IPFS-based collection.
+A mini app for frogs card collection that displays cards from an IPFS-based collection.

 ## Getting Started